12 Taking Action

 Without any hesitation, Eva said, “With my life.
 He’s already defended me once.”

-Eva pulled her arm away from Josah and began walking towards the Manor.
+Eva pulled her arm away from Josah and began walking toward the Manor.
 She paused long enough to shout instructions.
 “Graybard, you’ll find Dali at the pub.
 She goes back to Tuva in the morning.
 Ask her to find men to help you with the trees.”

 Graybard stood up and shouted, “How about soldiers to train?”